4. Grading

 • Use a rubric or checklist to give students general feedback.

-• Give in-class feedback on common issues to the whole group.
+• Give in-class feedback on common issues to the whole group and then have students apply the feedback to their own work individually or in pairs.

 • Give oral rather than written feedback.
 You can audio-record your feedback using Speedgrader in Canvas.